Not all moments of motherhood are perfect. Being a mom can be downright hard. Discover how to be a happy mom even in the toughest moments.

 We’re most unhappy when we continue to pine for what we can’t have.
-Choose to accept your situation and find the positives.
+Choose to accept your situation and find the positives instead.

 Because childhood goes by fast.
-Sure, the challenges you face will pass as well.
-Yet so too will all its joys.
+Sure, the challenges you face will pass as well, but so too will all its joys.

-So use this time to make the most of your situation.
+So, use this time to make the most of your situation.
 Nothing is set in stone.
-Change your mindset and you may find yourself enjoying the moments with your baby, both the good ones and bad.
+Change your mindset and you may find yourself enjoying the moments with your baby, both the good ones and even the bad.